Superconducting-Circuits-Research-Group/labber-drivers/Default_Drivers_Document/README.md

 - # of pulses: number of pulses.
 The pulse can be a square pulse, a ramp pulse or a Gaussian pulse.
 The pulses can be in the same output or in different outputs.

 #-Pulse settings-
--Pulse type: Square, Ramp, Gaussian
+- Pulse type: Square, Ramp, Gaussian
--Truncation range: only applies to Gaussian pulses.
+- Truncation range: only applies to Gaussian pulses.
 Truncate the pulse.
 The duration of the Gaussian pulse is TruncRange * Width + Plateau.
 See code: dTotTime = truncRange*dWidth + dPlateau
--Edge-to-edge pulses: after checked, increase 'Edge position' to make pulses more isolated from the other ones.
+- Edge-to-edge pulses: after checked, increase 'Edge position' to make pulses more isolated from the other ones.
 The length of actual pulses is EdgePosition * Width + Plateau
+- Use SSB mixing: certain transformation on pulses
+- Use DRAG: certain scaling

+#Pulse #1
+- Amplitude: